By: Kaylee Buchholtz, Chris Lock, Andy Marmer, and Austin Pitts

 GM: Evan Bell

 Chris Lock looks to lead Evan Bell’s team to a successful tournament, undoubtedly a familiar refrain for the West as the former Santa Barbara men team up to run the Brown team.
 Lock, now of the Silicon Valley Skrewts, will rely on Crimson Elite’s Edgar Pavlovsky and Kristin Jakus as his main running mates.
 While the team boasts a number of solid quaffle options, the drop of Bell’s sixth and seventh round picks has greatly hindered this team.
 Los Angeles Gambits beater pair Tyler Bryce and Alyssa Burton will likely lead the beater line.
 While both are more than capable at chaser, they should make for a solid if unspectacular pairing with Michael Aguilera of the Long Beach Funky Quaffles filling in as a capable third beater.
 However, this team’s biggest flaw appears to be its depth, or lack thereof.
 Crimson Elite rookie Andrew Tita will be an important chaser likely coming off the bench, but it’s tough to see this team thriving with the possible depth issues it faces.
-Brown also faces some possible weaknesses in the seeker game, as its unclear who will be its go-to-player at the 18-minute mark.
+Brown also faces some possible weaknesses in the seeker game, as it’s unclear who will be its go-to-player at the 18-minute mark.
 The departure of any of its key players could spell disaster in the quaffle game, and Brown does not boast a skilled dedicated seeker.

 Super Smash Bros Character: Link